 The format of the channel is also becoming more of a matter of choice.
 What kinds of tools and channels are your customers used to?
 That should dictate whether you have phone support, plain old email support or something “fancier” for getting in touch.

 What would be number one advice you will give to junior support manager before starting his or her position?

 Especially when talking about a larger company, it is vital to understand what the business is and how the organization works.
-Otherwise, you may end as a team that is great giving “answers”, but what customers need are solutions, which are aligned to the interests of the company.
-Nicely crafted and polished “answers” benefit nobody, but that is what many traditional support organizations produce, instead of solving the issues of the customer.
+Otherwise, you may end as a team that is great at giving “answers”.
+But what customers need are solutions, which are aligned with the interests of the company.
+Nicely crafted and polished “answers” benefit nobody.
+But that is what many traditional support organizations produce, instead of solving the issues of the customer.
 It is not to say that these teams do not try their best, but it is very easy to find yourself siloed and isolated from the rest of the company.
 If that happens, then indeed giving just some replies to users is all you can do.

 My recommendation would be to study the inner workings of the company, so you know what needs to happen in order to get customers what they need and also your colleagues in other departments what they need.
 And they do need a lot from customers because the silo effect applies equally to them